StackOps/python-automationclient/docs/source/Zone.rst

    zone-property-delete
                        Delete a zone property.
-   zone-tasks-list     List all the tasks by zone. role-list           List all the roles by zone. role-show           Show details about a role. role-deploy         Associate a role to a node.
+   zone-tasks-list     List all the tasks by zone. zone-task-delete    Remove a task by zone from automation DB. role-list           List all the roles by zone. role-show           Show details about a role. role-deploy         Associate a role to a node.